SimoneAstarita/queer_NLP_bib/README.md

 Anaelia Ovalle, Krunoslav Lehman Pavasovic, Louis Martin, Luke Zettlemoyer, Eric Michael Smith, Adina Williams, and Levent Sagun.
 2024. <a href="https://arxiv.org/abs/2411.03700"><u>The Root Shapes the Fruit: On the Persistence of Gender-Exclusive Harms in Aligned Language Models.</u></a> _Computing Research Repository_, arXiv:2411.03700.
 Presented at the Queer in AI Workshop at NeurIPS 2024.

+Joshua Tint.
+2025. <a href="https://aclanthology.org/2025.queerinai-main.2/"><u>Guardrails, not Guidance: Understanding Responses to LGBTQ+ Language in Large Language Models.</u></a> In _Proceedings of the Queer in AI Workshop at NAACL 2025_, pages 6–16, Albuquerque, NM, USA (Hybrid).
+Association for Computational Linguistics.

+Alexandria Leto, Juan Vásquez, Alexis Palmer, and Maria Leonor Pacheco.
+2025. <a href="https://aclanthology.org/2025.queerinai-main.3/"><u>Dehumanization of LGBTQ+ Groups in Sexual Interactions with ChatGPT.</u></a> In _Proceedings of the Queer in AI Workshop at NAACL 2025_, pages 17–25, Albuquerque, NM, USA (Hybrid).
+Association for Computational Linguistics.

+Quoc-Toan Nguyen, Josh Nguyen, Tuan Pham, and William John Teahan.
+2025. <a href="https://aclanthology.org/2025.queerinai-main.4/"><u>Leveraging Large Language Models in Detecting Anti-LGBTQIA+ User-generated Texts.</u></a> In _Proceedings of the Queer in AI Workshop at NAACL 2025_, pages 26–34, Albuquerque, NM, USA (Hybrid).
+Association for Computational Linguistics.

 Ruby Ostrow and Adam Lopez.
 2025. <a href="https://arxiv.org/abs/2501.05926"><u>LLMs Reproduce Stereotypes of Sexual and Gender Minorities.</u></a> _Computing Research Repository_, arXiv:2501.05926.
 Under review.

 Jeffrey Basoah, Daniel Chechelnitsky, Tao Long, Katharina Reinecke, Chrysoula Zerva, Kaitlyn Zhou, Mark Díaz, and Maarten Sap.
 2025. <a href="https://dl.acm.org/doi/10.1145/3715275.3732045"><u>Not Like Us, Hunty: Measuring Perceptions and Behavioral Effects of Minoritized Anthropomorphic Cues in LLMs.</u></a> In _Proceedings of the 2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT '25)_, pages 710–745, Athens, Greece.
 Association for Computing Machinery.